User login

 In general, if you’re paying a subscription to access a service online instead of buying software to use in your business, that’s cloud computing.
 You can use it to perform lots of different tasks:

 • Collaboration tools.
 These centralised services, which allow you to share, manage and track changes to documents, are ideal for cloud computing.
+Examples include Basecamp, Trello and Microsoft Hosted SharePoint.

 • Office software.
 You can log in to a website that functions like a word processor – and save documents online too.
+Microsoft offers Office 365, an online version of its powerful Office software.

 • Accounting software.
 There are several online accounting services which let you manage your finances online.
+These include Sage, QuickBooks and Xero.

-Cloud computing is well-suited for services which are used by several people in your company (like your CRM system or a collaboration tool).
+Cloud computing is well-suited to services which are used by several people in your company (like your CRM system or a collaboration tool).
 It’s also ideal when you need to provide access from several locations, or where it’s important you keep data off-site.

 Why cloud computing?